-Lee Joon Gi Offered Lead Role In Korean Remake Of ‘Criminal Minds’, Reunites With ‘Moon Lovers: Scarlet Heart Ryeo’ Co-Star IU During Concert In Taiwan
+Lee Joon Gi Offered Lead Role In Korean Remake Of ‘Criminal Minds,’ Reunites With ‘Moon Lovers: Scarlet Heart Ryeo’ Co-Star IU During Concert In Taiwan

 A photo posted by 배우 이준기 a.k.a Actor JG !李準基 (@actor_jg) on

 Aside from Lee Joon Gi, actress Kim Ah Joong was also considered to take the female lead role in the upcoming Korean version of Criminal Minds.
 Kim Ah Joong recently appeared in SBS’ Wanted as a top actress whose son was kidnapped.
-The 34-year-old beauty also considers the said offer as her possible next project.
+The 34-year-old beauty also considers the offer as her possible next project.
 Her agency, King Kong Entertainment, also confirmed the news in an official statement.

 “It’s true that Kim Ah Joong was offered a role in ‘Criminal Minds’, but nothing has been confirmed yet.
 She’s currently looking into it.”

-Reports of the Korean remake of Criminal Minds broke out seven months ago with Lee Joon Gi and Kim Ah Joong as its main cast.
-Taewon Entertainment and NEW joined forces to produce the said remake while Disney Media Distribution will be in charge of distributing the re-adaptation in other Asian countries including China and Japan.
-Although no exact release date has been announced, Criminal Minds is all set to air in KBS.
+Reports of the Korean remake of Criminal Minds broke out seven months ago, with Lee Joon Gi and Kim Ah Joong as its main cast.
+Taewon Entertainment and NEW joined forces to produce the remake while Disney Media Distribution will be in charge of distributing the re-adaptation in other Asian countries, including China and Japan.
+Although no exact release date has been announced, Criminal Minds is expected to air in KBS.

 Oh my gosh, "Criminal Minds" will be adapted into a Korean drama, with Lee Joon Gi & Kim Ah Joong in talks to start!
 Yay or nay, guys?
 More deets on the upcoming remake: bit.ly/CriminalMindsKorean #CriminalMinds #LeeJoonGi #KimAhJoong #KDrama #TV #CBS